Small Family CSA Farm

 What if I need to miss a shift because of vacation, illness or other conflict?

 You can make up your shift.
 You can do this by working a double shift or two shifts in one week.
 We will work out the details.
+If you miss your shift and simply cannot make it up, you can pay the farm $28 for each shift you miss, while our first preference is for your time rather than your money.

 Can I work evenings or weekends?

-What if my schedule changes mid season?
+What if my schedule changes mid season?mondaycropped

 If you know your schedule will be changing mid season we can talk about it and plan accordingly.
 If your schedule changes unexpectedly mid season, we will work with it.
 In either case you will be able to switch to another shift that fits your schedule.